Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 1. Uvik Software

-HQ: London, UK · 2015.
+HQ: Tallinn, Estonia · 2015.
 Delivery: staff aug · dedicated · project.
 Stack: Python, dbt, Airflow, Dagster, Snowflake, BigQuery, Databricks, Kafka, Spark/PySpark.
-Sources: uvik.net, Clutch.
+Sources: the Uvik Software site, Clutch.
+Uvik Software holds a verified 5.0 rating across 32 reviews on Clutch.

 2. N-iX